2286 Richmond Road

 ca. 1846

 This two-story house was originally built in Enfield, Massachusetts, for Daniel B. Gillett.
 He was in the manufacturing and lumber business, and was part of one of the town’s oldest families.
 The building was moved to Staten Island in 1931 by builder Charles A. Wade for businessman Walter A. Tyler.
-Wade had capitalized on the interest in colonial and early-19th-century American history at the time, as well as the availability of authentic New England houses from the Swift River Valley, which was being razed for the construction of the Quabbin Reservoir.
+Wade had capitalized on the interest in colonial and early-19th century American history at the time, as well as the availability of authentic New England houses from the Swift River Valley, which was being razed for the construction of the Quabbin Reservoir.
+The Greek Revival frame structure has a slate-shingled, low-pitched, hipped roof, with a subordinate, one-and-a-half story wing, both featuring six- over-six, double-hung windows.
+The classically-inspired ornamentation includes a cornice line with wide divided bands of trim, two-story, vernacular Doric pilasters, and fluted lonic columns and sidelights flanking the door at the recessed entry porch.
+It was sold in the 1950s to Horace P. Moulton, vice president and general counsel of AT&T, and remains in use as a private residence.
+It was designated as a NYC Landmark in 2007.

-167-177 Benedict Road
+167-177 Benedict Rd

 1980

+Constantino Paul Castellano was born to an Italian immigrant family in Brooklyn in 1915.
+He had a poultry distribution business, and would later venture into construction concrete.
+The success of these businesses was attributed to his ties to the mob, as he had become a member of the Mangano family in the 1940s, quickly rising through the ranks.
+In 1957, the organization came under the leadership of his brother-in- law, Carlo Gambino.
 At the height of his power and wealth, Castellano built this lavish 17-room mansion.
-It was designed to resemble the White House and featured an Olympic-size swimming pool and an English garden.
+It was designed to resemble the White House, and featured an Olympic-size swimming pool and an English garden.
 The mansion became his operations center, with high-ranking members of the Mangano family often visiting for business and social events.
 This prompted the FBI to put the property under surveillance, installing secret listening devices.
 Castellano was ultimately indicted for federal racketeering in 1984, among other charges.
 He was killed in an unsanctioned hit in 1985, and buried in the Moravian Cemetery.
 His death is believed to be the last time the head of a crime family was killed in New York City.

-41 East Loop Rd
+41 East Loop Road

 ca. 1925

-Garrett graduated from Harvard Law School in 1899 and served as Assistant Corporation Counsel of NY for four years before joining the law firm of Davis, Polk, Wardwell, Gardiner & Reed, where he specialized in banking cases.
+Born in Wilmington, Delaware, Thomas Garrett Jr. moved with his family to New York in 1889.
+He was the great-grandson of Thomas Garrett, an abolitionist and leader in the Underground Railroad movement, before the American Civil War.
+Garrett graduated from Harvard Law School in 1899, and served as Assistant Corporation Counsel of NY for four years before joining the law firm of Davis, Polk, Wardwell, Gardiner & Reed, where he specialized in banking cases.
 He retired in 1938, and two years later was the Republican candidate for the House of Representatives.
-He purchased this plot from George Cromwell and built this house around 1925, at a total cost of $50,000 (almost $1M today), which became the most expensive residence on East Loop Road at the time.
+He purchased this plot from George Cromwell and built this house around 1925, at a total cost of $50,000 (almost $1M today), wich became the most expensive residence on East Loop Road at the time.
 After the passing of his first wife, Dorothea Kobi, he married Lucille Stirn in 1934.
 The family continued living at the property until 1982.

 Ca. 1910